Francode77/KPMG-NLP/README.md

 ## Scope:
-This junior educational project is developed for KPMG, an International Limited is a multinational professional services network, and one of the Big Four accounting organizations.
+This project is developed for KPMG, an International Limited is a multinational professional services network, and one of the Big Four accounting organizations.
 This is a Natural language processing (NLP) project, aiming to extract relevant information, present it in structured way to the client by incorporating the extracted information into available platforms.

 ## Project Description: